 If it is a sit down, more formal affair, then it is all about setting the table to make an impact.
 Mix and match crockery and dot jam jars filled with flowers or lights down the length of the table to add a more boho vibe.

-Why not put on some games – my family and friends are way TOO competitive so it keeps them quiet.
-For a garden party we stick to the classics such as hoopla and skittles and have invest in good-quality wooden sets as wooden games look more sophisticated and will last for years (as well as being kinder to the planet).
-Croquet is an absolute must if you have the space – our garden is on a hill, so we play Crazy Croquet – more of a challenge and we’ve made up the rules over the years.
+Why not put on some games?
+My family and friends are way TOO competitive so it keeps them quiet.
+For a garden party we stick to the classics such as hoopla and skittles.
+Last year we invested in good-quality wooden sets as wooden games look more sophisticated and will last for years (as well as being kinder to the planet).
+Croquet is an absolute must if you have the space.
+Our garden is on a hill, so we play Crazy Croquet – more of a challenge and we’ve made up the rules over the years.

 However, you pull off the party in the garden – just have fun.
-Make memories and keep a lock-down diary – then you can look back fondly on how you spent summer 2020!
+Make memories and look back fondly on how you spent summer 2021!

 2Hand may earn a commission for products purchased through some links in this article.